AdobeDocs/ff-services/src/pages/index.md

 ### Designed for Developers

-Boost speed to market, reduce costs, and drive customer engagement and revenue by using Firefly Services in your workflows.
+Increase speed to market, reduce costs, and drive customer engagement and revenue by using Firefly Services in your workflows.
 Our specialized APIs are crafted to simplify and streamline batch and production processes.
 On top of that, we provide a SDK to make it easier to consume these services in the language of your choice.

 ![Screenshot 1](./images/DesignedForDevelopers_image.png)

 <TextBlock slots="heading" className="fireflyAnnouncement contactUs" theme="light"/>

-### Contact your Adobe enterprise Account Executive to learn more
+### Contact your Adobe Enterprise Account Executive to learn more